 You’ll ask me why?
 Well, the answer is easy, just as you don’t open the dozen of spammy emails your receive from random companies trying to sell you the “best quality olive oil in the world”, Chinese distributors don’t do it either.

 In fact, the use of email in China is barely a thing.
 But let say, your brand managed to catch the attention of food distributors in China (maybe via social media, food fair, word to mouth), the first step taken will be to “Baidu” the name of your company to find more information and decide if you look legit.

 After deciding if you are a real company, selling agents will dig deeper to see if your products are in one way or another already sold in China if netizens are talking about you on the internet.

 Chinese Social Media is a place to Thrive for international Food Company

-Show off your product in beautifully designed H5.
-Light and easy to share they are ideal for your products listing and to reach out to distributors.
+Show off your product in a beautifully designed H5 Wechat Brochure.
+Light and easy to share they are ideal for your product listing and to reach out to distributors.
 When joining Food Fair, having a QR code that allows people to access your Wechat Brochure is a must and tells much about your understanding of China to a potential partner.

 Wechat Service Account:

 The equivalent of email marketing but with more advanced options.
 4 times a month share your content to neuter your follower.
 But also: